ssddanbrown/inlets/README.md

 inlets is brought to you by [Alex Ellis](https://twitter.com/alexellisuk), the founder of [OpenFaaS](https://github.com/openfaas/faas/).

 > The mission of [OpenFaaS](https://github.com/openfaas/faas/) is to Make Serverless Functions Simple for developers.
 With OpenFaaS you can package any code, binary or microservice into a Serverless Function and deploy to Kubernetes or Docker Swarm without repetitive boiler-plate coding or complex YAML files.
-OpenFaaS has over 15.5k GitHub stars, 180 contributors and a growing end-user community.
+OpenFaaS has over 17.5k GitHub stars, 200 contributors and a growing end-user community.

-Make a donation to support inlets via [PayPal](https://www.paypal.me/openfaas?locale.x=en_GB).
+Sponsor Alex and get Insider Updates on all his OSS work via [GitHub Sponsors](https://github.com/users/alexellis/sponsorship)

 ### Goals